 John Loadman, an analytical chemist who specializes in rubber, describes the process of UV degradation on his site Bouncing Balls.
 “The mechanism for light-catalysed oxidative degradation is that the energy of UV light may be sufficient to break a C-H bond and generate a radical species which can then react with oxygen to initiate the same chain reaction sequences as occur in direct oxidation.”
 In layman’s terms, UV light breaks a key chemical bond which then allows for further degradation.
 Even simpler, UV light causes rubber to break down over time.

 Finally, it should be noted that rubber is not the only material sensitive to UV light.
 Hoses made out of any polymer, including PVC and polyurethane, will eventually degrade when exposed to enough UV light.
-PVC, in fact, is well known for being sensitive to UV degradation and is often the reason it is not suitable for outdoor uses.
+PVC, in fact, is well known for being sensitive to UV degradation.
 This is why PVC hoses often develop cracks and leaks after spending a few seasons being exposed to UV light.
-However, those sorts of hoses won’t necessarily leave scuffs and residue as they do, which is why if this is an issue for you, you should consider the polyurethane based Water Right Slim and Light.
+However, those sorts of hoses won’t necessarily leave scuffs and residue as they do, which is why if this is an issue for you, you should consider a polyurethane-based hose.

 We also tested a rubber/PVC hose from Gilmour, but as mentioned previously, it was far less kink-resistant than the Craftsman so there’s no reason to get it if you have the option of getting that or the Goodyear.

-After spending weeks looking into the question of the best garden hose I’m confident in recommending the 50-foot Craftsman Premium Rubber Hose for $30 as our pick.
-It’s a solid hose made with safe reliable materials and the fit and finish that should last years if cared for properly.
+The 50-foot Craftsman Premium Rubber Hose is made with safe, reliable materials and the fit and finish that should last years if cared for properly.
 Not only is it well built and affordable, but it comes with a warranty that covers you when, not if, the hose eventually breaks.
 Pair it with our favorite hose nozzle, the cheap but sturdy Gilmour Full Size Zinc Pistol, for spray power.